makeyourownmaker/CambridgeTemperatureNotebooks/README.md

 ![Python
 ](https://img.shields.io/badge/Python-blue.svg?style=flat)

-Time series and other models for Cambridge UK temperature forecasts in python
+Time series and deep learning models for Cambridge UK temperature forecasts in python

 If you like CambridgeTemperatureNotebooks, give it a star, or fork it and contribute!